mattijn/topojson/README.md

 - `geopandas`
 - `geojson`

-Inclusion of `rdtree` is highly recommened though, as it will improve speed substantially.
+Inclusion of `rdtree` is highly recommended, as it will improve speed substantially!

-The packages `geopandas` and `geojson` ware solely used in the tests and recognized as types with the extractor.
+The packages `geopandas` and `geojson` are solely used in the tests and recognized as types with the extractor.

 Download dependencies from https://www.lfd.uci.edu/~gohlke/pythonlibs/ for Windows and use `pip` for Linux and Mac.

 Installation of the Python module `rtree` depends on the C++ library `libspatialindex`.
-For a installation on Mac you will have to install this using brew, as follow:
+For a installation on Mac can install this using `brew`:

 ```bash
 brew install spatialindex